All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

-Before viewing device logs, it is necessary to have the ROS Master up and running.
+Before viewing device logs, ensure the ROS Master is up and running.
 Add a ROS Publisher package that has a Talker component with device runtime.
 It publishes /telemetry ROS topic with High QoS.

 Once you subscribe to a topic, the device logs are displayed in the logging area (a terminal-like window).

 Initially, you will see the latest 500 logs in the logging area.
 As you scroll up to the top of the terminal window, the previous 500 logs are displayed.
 You may continue scrolling up till all the logs are exhausted.

 To get updated logs, scroll down to the bottom of the logging area, and click Get recent logs.